US closes investigation into E. coli outbreak linked to onions in McDonald's Quarter Pounders

 “McDonald’s is no longer serving recalled onions and there does not appear to be a continued food safety concern related to this outbreak,” the FDA said Tuesday in a statement.

-McDonald’s briefly pulled Quarter Pounders from one-fifth of its U.S. stores as a result of the outbreak.
+McDonald’s briefly pulled Quarter Pounders from 3,000 U.S. stores as a result of the outbreak, then narrowed that to 900 stores once testing had pinpointed onions — and not hamburger patties — as the likely source of E. coli.
 The company found an alternate supplier and resumed selling Quarter Pounders with slivered onions at all U.S. stores last month.

 But the outbreak has hurt demand.
 In mid-November, McDonald’s said it planned to spend $100 million to bring customers back to stores, including $65 million that will go directly to the hardest-hit franchisees.